baridhi/nfma-chatbot/README.md

 # [NFMA chatbot](https://baridhi.github.io/nfma-chatbot)

-Minimal GitHub Pages website.
+The webpage hosts an online AI chatbot for the NFMA.
 This webpage is powered by a local RAG pipeline ("privateGPT") described in more detail [here](https://github.com/baridhi/privateGPT_cfa)

 ## Deploy